hhu-stups/prob2_ui/src/main/resources/help/Verification.md

 ![Add SC](screenshots/Verifications/Add%20SC.png)

 The dropdown menu allows you to select the type of check.
-Some variants of the symbolic checking might need additional parameters (e.g. Invariants needs an operation).
+Some variants of the symbolic checking might need additional parameters (e.g. Invariant needs an operation).

 ## Trace Replay
 ![Trace Replay](screenshots/Verifications/Trace%20Replay.png)